AdventielFr/ecs-crd-cli/README.md

       wait: 60
 ```

-### canary.group & canary.releases
+##### canary.group & canary.releases

 The group tag is used to identify which application load balancer group the service should deploy to. ( show AWS Application Load Balancer Tags **CanaryGroup** )

 The release tag identifies the two application load balancers.
-The values for blue and green are 'CanaryRelease' labels on application load balancers
+The values for blue and green are **CanaryRelease** labels on application load balancers

 ![alt text](_docs/deploy.canary.group.png)